 How do you tell a story that captures the truth of science in an era of alternative truths, tribal ideologies and contested facts?
 An analysis of research into the challenges of effective science communication in 2017 and beyond.

 Connecting Diverse Audiences to Science through Art

-During the conference we have two workshops led by our two keynotes.
-These will highlight the applied side of science communication practice.
+During the conference we had two workshops led by our two keynotes.
+These highlighted the applied side of science communication practice.

 Workshop #1: Kirsten Carlson

 Graphic Design for the Science Communicator

 Anyone can learn how to be a graphic designer.
 Design uses a set of rules that provide a creative pathway to communicate visually using text and images.
 In this workshop, you will learn basic graphic design concepts, and do hands-on exercises to strengthen your visual science communication skills.